billybillymc/stubs/README.md

 Then open **http://localhost:8713/ui-passage-pull.html**.

 Click the ticket and pull down.
 Press `i` for the instructions.

+On a phone the rooms do not fit, so the page shows a note saying so and a swipeable reel of the scans instead, each with its card and caption.
+Nothing 3D is downloaded there.

 `serve.py` is Python's own static server with caching switched off.
 Plain `python -m http.server` works too, but it sends no cache headers,